Stabiae: Villa del Pastore

-The Villa del Pastore dates from between the eighth century BC and 79 AD.
+The Villa del Pastore dates from between the 8th-century BC and 79 AD.
 It is divided into two parts: a large outdoor area and a series of residential rooms.
-The garden area is bordered to the south by the semicircular wall, while on the north is a 140m long cryptoporticus which runs parallel to a colonnade on a slightly lower level.
+The garden area is bordered to the south by the semicircular wall, while on the north is a 140m long cryptoporticus which runs parallel to a colonnade on a slightly lower-level.
 At the centre of the garden is a swimming pool (natatio) with marble staircase.
 In the centre of the semicircular alcove was found the statue that gives the villa its name, of marble, 65 cm tall in Hellenistic style and is an old shepherd dressed in hides, carrying on his shoulders a kid, with a basket with grapes and bread on his left hand while in the right hand is a hare.
 Also in the garden to the south west is a porch 10x2m portico paved with black and white mosaic.
-Also a small square nympheum was found in the centre of which was placed a marble labrum.
+Also a small square nymphaeum was found in the centre of which was placed a marble labrum.

 The second part of the villa has fifteen rooms around a central courtyard, on the north side of which lies the baths area in which is located an apodyterium, a steam bath, a kitchen and a vestibule.

-The villa is spread over three levels as revealed by recent landslides, including a number of substructures which had the dual function of containment of the hill and as the villa's support base; like the other villas nearby, it was directly connected to the sea by a series of ramps sloping toward the beach.
+The villa is spread over three levels as revealed by recent landslides, including a number of substructures which had the dual function of containment of the hill and as the villa's support base.
+Like the other villas nearby, it was directly connected to the sea by a series of ramps sloping toward the beach.

 Villa of Anteros and Heracles

-This (also called Villa del Fauno or Villa Chapel San Marco) is a villa otium situated on the border between Castellammare di Stabia and Gragnano, a few metres from Villa San Marco and on the Varano plateau.
+Situated on the Varano plateau, this villa otium (also known as the Villa del Fauno or Villa Chapel San Marco) is situated on the border between Castellammare di Stabia and Gragnano, a few meters from Villa San Marco.
 It was the first Stabian villa to be excavated during the Bourbon excavations of the ancient town in 1749 and was explored again by Karl Weber in 1779.
 After being investigated and plundered of all items considered of value it was reburied.

 The site was lost until 2006 when a group of volunteers clearing the Varano ridge witnessed a landslide which brought to light various structures, including a doorway and the hinge of a door.
 After the initial enthusiasm and initiatives to recover the remains, lack of funds has led to villa becoming overgrown again.

 Most of what is known of the villa derives from the descriptions of the Bourbons.

-In the southwest corner of a small peristyle were the remains of a lararium, in the niche of which was of a young Julio-Claudian woman, perhaps Livia or Antonia Minor, with curly hair adorned with a brooch, now in the Naples museum (inv.
+In the southwest corner of a small peristyle were the remains of a lararium.
+In the niche was the figure of a young Julio-Claudian woman with a brooch, perhaps Livia or Antonia Minor, adorned with curly hair and now held in the Naples museum (inv.
 6193).

-Next to it an altar was found and on the wall above a plaque about 1.5m wide in red letters and from the Augustan or Tiberian era that read:
+An altar was found next to it and on the wall above it was a plaque about 1.5m wide in red letters from the Augustan or Tiberian era that read: